Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Next from the Azure account you will then be able to navigate to **Azure Migrate** and in **Servers**.
 You can then see **Server Assessment** results.
 The server discovered will the server on which the server assessment tool is running
                 - When you will see the name of the assessment machines.
 Any other guest machines on the hyper VM will also be detected if present
                 - You can then generate an assessment by clicking **Assess Servers**
+                - You can access the report by going back to servers (left pannel) from the Azure migrate and click overview - then you will be able to see the assessment report

     - So the ultramini summary is as follows:
         - Create Hyper V